songjiayang/s3sync/README.md

 ### Usage

-you can run `s3sync -h` to get all the options：
+You can run `s3sync -h` to check all options：

 ```
 -config string